palewire/first-pull-request/docs/commits.md

 In the case of this example, a reasonable commit message could read:

 ```
-Transcription of "if being moticed with a dream."
+Transcription of "if being morticed with a dream."
 Fixes #179
 ```

 Draft something similar, customized to fit your poem and issue number.
 Then enter it into the form's box and press the green "Commit & Push" button below.
 You should see a popup box.